A new determinant for the $Q$-enumeration of alternating sign matrices: A determinantal formula for the number of ASMs using the operator formula

 \begin{thm}[{\cite[Theorem 1]{Fischer10}}] The generating function of monotone triangles with bottom row $\mathbf{k}=(k_1,\ldots, k_n)$ with respect to the $Q$-weight is given by evaluating the polynomial

 at $\mathbf{x}= \mathbf{k}$. \end{thm}

-Following \cite{FischerRiegler15}, we can rewrite the operator formula as a constant term expression. \begin{prop}[{\cite[Proposition 10.1]{FischerRiegler15}}] The number of monotone triangles with bottom row $\mathbf{k}=(k_1,\ldots, k_n)$ with respect to the $Q$-weight is the constant term of
+Following \cite{FischerRiegler15}, we can rewrite the operator formula as a constant term expression.
+We want to point out, that the original statement \cite[Proposition 10.1]{FischerRiegler15} is obtained by replacing $x_i$ by $1+z_i$ and $Q$ by $X$ in the next proposition. \begin{prop}[{\cite[Proposition 10.1]{FischerRiegler15}}] The number of monotone triangles with bottom row $\mathbf{k}=(k_1,\ldots, k_n)$ with respect to the $Q$-weight is the constant term of

 \end{prop}